AnaGM2/Mathematics-Degree-Projects/Year-1/Scientific-Computing-Basics/R-Scripts/README.md

 # Scientific Computing & Data Analysis with R

-This repository contains the complete set of works, labs, and projects developed during the **"Scientific Computing and Text Processing"** course.
-The contents track my progress from basic R syntax to advanced functional programming and geological data analysis.
+This repository contains the set of works, labs, and projects developed during the **"Scientific Computing and Text Processing"** course, tracking my progress from basic R syntax to advanced functional programming and geological data analysis.

 ## Key Skills
 * **Programming:** Custom functions, nested loops (`for`, `while`), and recursive logic.